Sparse Bounded Degree Sum of Squares Optimization for Certifiably Globally Optimal Rotation Averaging: Introduction

 In this work, we examine rotation averaging through the lens of recent sum of squares (SOS) polynomial optimization research.
 Our approach is inspired by the algorithm in \cite{mangelson2018guaranteed} for 2D SLAM problems, which makes use of the sparse bounded degree SOS (Sparse-BSOS) optimization method presented in \cite{weisser2018sparse}.
 Our main contributions are:

-\begin{enumerate} \item a discussion and comparison of polynomial optimization formulations of rotation averaging; \item a formal proof that our method is the first multiple rotation averaging solver that is certifiably globally optimal for all problem instances; \item and an open source implementation of our algorithm and experiments using the Sparse-BSOS Matlab package\footnote{ \url{https://github.com/utiasSTARS/sos-rotation-averaging}}. \end{enumerate} Formal performance guarantees are essential for autonomous vehicles and other safety-critical applications of computer vision.
+\begin{enumerate} \item a discussion and comparison of polynomial optimization formulations of rotation averaging; \item and an open source implementation of our certifiably globally optimal algorithm and experiments using the Sparse-BSOS Matlab package\footnote{ \url{https://github.com/utiasSTARS/sos-rotation-averaging}}. \end{enumerate} Formal certification methods are essential for autonomous vehicles and other safety-critical applications of computer vision.
 Our hope is that this first application of SOS optimization to a challenging rotation estimation problem will motivate further development of this powerful family of techniques for estimation problems in vision and robotics.
-Moreover, the novel global optimality guarantees of our approach shed new light on the structure of difficult 3D rotation optimization problems, adding to a growing body of theoretical results in this domain (see, e.g., \cite{wilson2016rotations, eriksson2018rotation, fredriksson2012simultaneous, wang2013exact}).